AdobeDocs/document-cloud-learn.en/help/sign/create-and-manage-groups.md

 thumbnail: 17355.jpg
 ---

-# Creating and Managing Groups
+# Creating and managing groups

 Learn how to create groups, add users to groups, and edit group settings.